Handling IPN (Instant Payment Notification)

 amount | string | Transaction amount |

-email | string | Customer email address (if provided) |
+email | string | Customer email address, if provided |

-type | string | Notification type: "transfer" or "capture" |
+type | string | Notification type: "transfer", "capture", or "dcb" |

-attempt | integer | Delivery attempt number (1, 2, 3...) |
+attempt | integer | Delivery attempt number (currently always 1) |

-version | string | IPN protocol version (currently "1") |
+version | integer | IPN protocol version (currently 1) |

-custom | string | Custom data passed during registration (optional) |
+custom | string | Custom data submitted during registration (optional) |

-capture_payment_id | string | Capture identifier - only for "capture" type |
+capture_payment_id | string | Capture identifier, only for the "capture" type |

-signature | string | Digital signature for authenticity verification |
+signature | string | Digital signature used to verify authenticity |

 Notification types